Choi Min-ho: 2021–present: Further acting roles, Chase and Call Back

 In January 2021, Choi resumed activities as part of Shinee.
 He also ramped up participation in various shows including a special appearance in web series Lovestruck in the City and main role in reality show Law of the Jungle – Pioneers.
-In September 2021, Choi debuted as a radio host on Naver Now's broadcast of Best Choice, a sports talk-variety where Choi, well known as an "athletic idol," delivered various sports news and talks with fans and various guests about "his favorite things."
-He made a special appearance in Yumi's Cells as Chae Woo-gi, the titular character's co-worker and crush.
-Choi released the digital single "Heartbreak" on the same day.
+In September 2021, Choi debuted as a radio host on Naver Now's broadcast of Best Choice, a sports talk-variety show where Choi, well known as an "athletic idol", delivered sports news and talked with fans and various guests about "his favorite things".
+He made a special appearance in Yumi's Cells as Chae Woo-gi, the titular character's coworker and crush.
+Choi released the digital single "Heartbreak" on December 21.

 He appeared in the horror film New Normal, directed by Jeong Beom-sik.
 It was selected as the closing film of the 26th Bucheon International Fantastic Film Festival.
 His first Japanese songs, "Romeo and Juliet" and "Falling Free", were digitally released on August 24.
 He released his debut solo EP, Chase, on December 6, 2022.
 Choi starred in the Netflix series The Fabulous alongside Chae Soo-bin later that month.
 He held his first fan concert, 2024 Best Choi's Minho Fan-Con Multi-Chase, on January 6–7, 2024, at Jangchung Arena in Seoul.
 He also released the digital single "Stay for a Night".
 In August 2024, he starred in the JTBC drama Romance in the House.
 In September, he appeared in his first play, Waiting for Waiting for Godot, alongside Lee Soon-jae.
 He portrayed the role of Val, an understudy continually waiting to go on stage; however, the production was cut short due to Lee's health issues.

 Choi released his first studio album, Call Back, on November 4, 2024.
 He held his first solo concert, Mean: Of My First, later that month, at the Hwajeong Tiger Dome in Seoul.
+He later held shows in Taiwan, Japan, Macau and the Philippines.
 He appeared in the play Rendezvous in April 2025.
 In September, he resumed his role as Val in a new production of Waiting for Waiting for Godot.
+He participated in the sports reality show Rising Eagles, captaining a celebrity basketball team.
+He released the single album Tempo on December 15.
+He released his second EP, Make It Hot, on September 7, 2026.